BlueBrain/Brayns/doc/UserGuide.md

 ### Morphologies

+#### Loading data

+The generic (optional) argument --input-paths can be used command line argument can be used to specify files and/or folders where to load data from.

 #### Loading morphologies

-The --morphology-folder command line argument specifies the location of the SWC or H5 morphology files to be loaded.
+SWC or H5 morphology files (supported by the Brion library) can be loaded easily.

 ```
-braynsViewer --morphology-folder ~/morphologies
+braynsViewer ~/morphologies
 ```

 ### Loading a circuit

-The --circuit-config command line argument define the BlueConfig or CircuitConfig to be loaded by Brayns.
+BlueConfig or CircuitConfig files (supported by the Brion library) can be loaded.
 The --circuit-targets command line argument specified the circuit target (or multiples separated by comma), and the --circuit-report command line argument specifies the simulation report to be rendered.

 Example of how to load a circuit with voltages simulation for layer 1 cells

 ```
-braynsViewer --circuit-config ~/circuits/BlueConfig --circuit-targets Layer1
+braynsViewer ~/circuits/BlueConfig --circuit-targets Layer1 --circuit-report voltages
---circuit-report voltages
 ```

 ![Layer1](images/Layer1.png)